How to Write and Send Invoice Emails — Professional Invoice Email Template

 [your name]

-As you can see above, when following up on a late payment, it’s important to provide the invoice number and the date that it is due by.
+As you can see above, when following up on a late payment, it's important to provide the invoice number and the date that it is due by to facilitate prompt payment of the unpaid invoice.

 How Do I Send an Invoice Through Email?

-If you’re going to send an invoice via email, it's best to include it as an attachment.
+If you're going to send an invoice via email, it's best to include it as an attached invoice.
 You can also use an invoicing software to generate invoices, as this makes the process easier (hint: we make an excellent one).
+Many small businesses switch to online invoice systems for greater efficiency.

 How Do I Write a Formal Invoice?